amitadlakha1/02-uc-recommender-system/README.md

 ##### Output expected

-- the output should show the deployment and the Implementation view
+- the output should show the deployment and the Implementation view as design document with all core architecture considerations and components.